Feasible Region for DERs in Unbalanced Distribution Networks with Uncertain Line Impedances: Feasible Region for DERs

 where $z_{ij}^{+},z_{ij}^{-}$ and $z_{ij}^{0}$ are the positive, negative and zero-sequence impedances for line $ij$, respectively, with their lower or upper limits indicated by $z_{ij}^{+,\text{min}},z_{ij}^{+,\text{max}},z_{ij}^{0,\text{min}}$ and $z_{ij}^{0,\text{max}}$.

-For the convenience of later discussion, $z$ is used to represent network impedances, and its uncertainty is compactly formulated as $z^\text{min}\le z\le z^\text{max}$.
+For the convenience of later discussion, $z$ is used to represent line impedances, and its uncertainty is compactly formulated as $z^\text{min}\le z\le z^\text{max}$.
 Noting that $z_{ij}^{\phi\psi}$ are coefficients only for the \emph{current} terms in \eqref{utpf-cons-02}-\eqref{utpf-cons-03}, in the compact form \eqref{utpf-compact}, such uncertainties will be broadcasted to $E$ and also $H$ and $h$.
-Specifically, taking $E=f(z)$ to represent the linear mapping from uncertain network impedances $z$ to the matrix $E$, the uncertainty set for the pair $(H,h)$ can be formulated as { }
+Specifically, taking $E=f(z)$ to represent the linear mapping from uncertain line impedances $z$ to the matrix $E$, the uncertainty set for the pair $(H,h)$ can be formulated as { }